How We Use Your Information:

 Who else might see your information?

 We may also need to share your information as may be required by law, a court of competent jurisdiction or any governmental or regulatory authority (including for the avoidance of doubt, the General Medical Council).
-If your treatment has been funded, directly or indirectly, by the NHS we will share the details of your treatment with them and, as appropriate, your GP.
+If your treatment has been funded, directly or indirectly, by the NHS we will share the details of your treatment and user record with them and, as appropriate, your GP and your medical team.

 We may also need to share your information if you make a complaint against a mental health professional or raise a concern.
 We will investigate and as part of this investigation we may need to look at the notes the mental health professional has made about you and share some of the information with third parties such as the regulator, insurers or professional advisors.